BenJMudd/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/pro-type-vararg.rst

 ``va_arg``.

-To allow for SFINAE use of vararg functions, a call is not flagged if a literal 0 is passed as the only vararg argument or function is used in unevaluated context.
+To allow for SFINAE use of vararg functions, a call is not flagged if a literal 0 is passed as the only vararg argument.

 Passing to varargs assumes the correct type will be read.
 This is fragile because it cannot generally be enforced to be safe in the language and so relies